When lines between flagship phones blurred

 Honestly, this hype is somewhat warranted.
-Nonetheles, modern LCD screens are not only cheaper, but they’re put up on a good show.
+Nonetheless, modern LCD screens are not only cheaper, but they’ve put up on a good show.
 A perfect example of this is the display LCD display on Apple’s iPhone XR.

 The smartphones of today are manufactured with beauty and functionality in mind.
 All top flagships lead the charge in the quest for perfection.

 Manufacturers have kicked plastic out of the window.
-In the past couple of years they have added high durable glass, aluminium and stainless steel as the main components to build their phones.
-In 2019, there are rumours of a shift towards titanium and ceramics bodies.
-The final products from this materials not only have a premium look and feel, but they also tend to be more durable.
+In the past couple of years, they have added high durable glass, aluminum, and stainless steel as the main components to build their phones.
+In 2019, there are rumors of a shift towards titanium and ceramics bodies.
+The final products from these materials not only have a premium look and feel, but they also tend to be more durable.

-Smartphones also feature thinner bezels as manufacturers seek to provide edge to edge displays.
-These move provides more real estate for the user to work with.
-Perhaps this need has led to manufacturers exploring to the need for foldable smartphones.
-Were they to work, they would revolutinize smartphone displays.
+Smartphones also feature thinner bezels as manufacturers seek to provide edge-to-edge displays.
+This move provides more real estate for the user to work with.
+Perhaps this need has led to manufacturers exploring the need for foldable smartphones.
+Were they to work, they would revolutionize smartphone displays.
 Following Samsung’s Fold failure, this change will probably have to wait for the next decade.